daadu/receive_intent/README.md

 ## Use cases
 - [OAuth based App Flip](https://developers.google.com/identity/account-linking/app-flip-overview) - This was the initial motivation for this plugin.
 The plugin can be used to pass the `Intent` sent by Google App to the flutter environment - where the consent UI is shown - once it is authorized (or not), the result is sent back to the Google App.
 - Deeplink/Applink - This plugin is a genric implementation of [uni_links](https://pub.dev/packages/uni_links) plugin.
-While this plugin passes "any" Intents, `uni_links` only plasses app-link/deep-link Intents.
+While this plugin passes "any" Intents, `uni_links` only passes app-link/deep-link Intents.
 - In general, if you want other apps to "start" your app, then this plugin can pass the `Intent` that "triggered" it to the flutter environment of the app.
 These `Intent` will give the app understanding of why the app was started.
 Check [Getting started](#getting-started) section to implement this.

 ## Getting started